Paris is the kind of city you can visit over and over again without ever feeling like you’ve seen it all. Want to know the best way to see Paris?

 2. Place Vendôme in 1st arrondissement

-Place Vendôme is a stunning square renowned for its elegance and opulence.
+Place Vendôme is a stunning square renowned for its elegance and grandeur.
 This iconic plaza is a hub of luxury and sophistication.
 The centrepiece of Place Vendôme is the Vendôme Column, standing tall at the center of the square.

 Surrounding the square, you’ll find elegant examples of neoclassical architecture, including prestigious luxury hotels, high-end boutiques, and renowned jewellery stores.
 Notably, the Ritz Paris, one of the world’s most prestigious hotels, calls Place Vendôme its home.